Don't miss another word. Let our hearing experts help you find a solution to your hearing loss.

 Acension’s Audiology department cares for many types of hearing, balance and ear disorders, including:

 other hearing or balance problems.

-All Affinity Health System audiologists in Northeast Wisconsin hold a master’s or doctoral degree and have special training to help people with hearing, balance and related ear problems.
+All Acension audiologists in Northeast Wisconsin hold a master’s or doctoral degree and have special training to help people with hearing, balance and related ear problems.
 We can do hearing tests on patients of all ages, even newborns.

-Affinity audiologists also benefit from a close working relationship with other Affinity specialists, including primary care doctors, pediatricians, neonatologists, neurologists, otolaryngologists (ear, nose and throat doctors) and speech language pathologists.
+Ascension audiologists also benefit from a close working relationship with other Ascension specialists, including primary care doctors, pediatricians, neonatologists, neurologists, otolaryngologists (ear, nose and throat doctors) and speech language pathologists.
 This network of experts allows us to offer our patients well-rounded hearing and balance care.